enlivenedcooperative/enlivenedcoop-website/_courses/huasteca.md

 ## Covid safety and considerations

-Bolivia and Peru both require at the moment a covid vaccination certificate or a PCR or antigen test to enter the country.
-We encourage participants in the journey to make sure they comply with all requirements of in-transit countries and travel restrictions.
+Mexico does not require neither a covid vaccination certificate or PCR/antigen tests to enter the country.
+BWe encourage participants in the journey to make sure they comply with all requirements of in-transit countries and travel restrictions.

 ## About the Interbeing Learning Journeys series